 Tinea versicolor (say "TIH-nee-uh VER-sih-kuh-ler") is a fungal infection that causes many small, flat spots on the skin.
-The spots can be flaky or mildly itchy.
-The many small spots may blend into large patchy areas, usually on the oily parts of the upper body like the chest and back.
-The spots can be either lighter or darker than the skin around them.
+The spots may form patches, usually on parts of the upper body like the chest and neck.
+In children, this often involves the face.
+The spots can be lighter or darker than the skin around them.

-People with oily skin, especially teens and young adults, are more likely to get tinea versicolor.
+Some people, especially teens and young adults, are more likely to get this rash.
 It does not spread from person to person.

-Symptoms of tinea versicolor include small, flat, round or oval spots that may, over time, form patches.
-The spots occur on oily areas of skin on the upper chest, back, or upper arms or, less often, on the upper thighs, neck, or face.
+Symptoms of tinea versicolor include small, flat, round or oval spots that frequently form patches.
+The patches often occur on the chest, upper arms, or neck.
+Less often, they appear on the upper thighs or face.

 Your doctor often can tell if you have tinea versicolor by looking at the spots.

-He or she may look at a sample (scraping) of the infected skin under a microscope.
+The doctor may look at a sample (scraping) of the infected skin under a microscope.
 The test used most often for this is the KOH test.
-This can show whether the problem is caused by a fungus.
+Or the doctor may use a special light called a Wood's lamp to look closely at your spots.
+Both of these tests can show whether the problem is caused by a fungus.

 Products that you put on your skin (topical treatments) are the most common treatment for tinea versicolor.

 If the infection is severe, returns often, or does not get better with skin care, your doctor may prescribe antifungal pills.
-Pills tend to be easier for people to use than the products that you put on your skin.
-They may also work better at curing the rash.
-But they have side effects and can affect your heart and liver, so you may need blood tests while you're taking them.
+These pills have side effects and can affect your heart and liver, so you may need blood tests while you're taking them.
 People with liver problems, heart problems, or other health problems may not be able to take the pills.

 Treatment kills the fungi quickly.
 But it can take months for the spots to disappear and for your skin colour to return to normal.
 Also, the infection tends to come back after treatment.
 It may come and go over the years.
 In general, it tends to get better as you get older.